WordFnd.com

 babushka (noun) a woman's headscarf folded into a triangle and tied under the chin; worn by Russian peasant women

-baby (noun) a very young child (birth to 1 year) who has not yet begun to walk or talk Synonyms: infant, babe
+(noun) a very young child (birth to 1 year) who has not yet begun to walk or talk Synonyms: babe, infant

 (noun) the youngest member of a group (not necessarily young)